bpelikan/GitBlogs/_posts/2015-05-09-caution-javascript-closure-in-loop.md

 All function type property in widget will call the last function type property

 ###Definition 2
+Since there is no block scope in JavaScript - only **function scope** - by wrapping the function creation in a new function, you ensure that the value of `prop` remains as you intended.

 ####Code:
     var addTimer = function (widget) {